AVEVA/CONNECT-data-services-developer-docs/Documentation/Management/Account_Namespace_1.md

 | WestUS |
 | WestEurope* |

 \* WestEurope Namespaces are currently in preview, and are not yet generally available.
-If you beleive you have a valid use case for a WestEurope Namespace, please contact OSIsoft.
+If you believe you have a valid use case for a WestEurope Namespace, please contact OSIsoft.

 ***